 Lucy lived through a time when people happily saved items like tin cans, nylon stockings, and even cooking grease for the war effort in the 1940s.
 But in 1989, even though I reasoned with her that items needed to be rinsed, not squeaky clean, the idea of putting that much effort into recycling did not make sense to her.

 Eventually, Lucy and Mom did the right thing for recycling day … sort of.
-They got used separating out the plastics, glass, and metals.
+They got used to separating out plastics, glass, and metals.
 Unfortunately, they didn’t always clean out their jars and cans.